TopMaverick2022/Interview-Experience-Portal/README.md

 # Interview-Experience-Portal
-This is a jsp project where xampp local server is used in this to connect the data base. use 'xpdb' the databse file given download the main file inter-xp in netbeans and recomennded jdk-17 unzip and use it
+This is a jsp project where xampp local server is used in this to connect the data base. use 'xpdb.sql' the databse file given download the main file inter-xp in netbeans and recomennded jdk-17 unzip and use it